OCA/website/website_img_dimension/readme/USAGE.rst

 #.
-Go to the website;
+Go to the website as an editor;
-#. hover over any image on the website.
+#. hover over any image on the website;
+#. the dimensions will show on the top of the image.